ahoereth/react-testing/README.md

 ## To use

-There are several simple server implementations included.
-They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
+A simple server implementations is included with static Javascript variable or dynamic Json loading.
+They serve static files from `public/` and handle requests to `/api/products` to fetch or add data.
 Start a server with one of the following:

 ### Node